stretchr/sdk-go/v0.2/commandline/README.md

 Then use `go build -o stretchr stretchr_command_line.go` to build it.

 Once the `stretchr` executable file has been generated, you can use it directly or add the directory to your `PATH` variable for generic use everywhere.

+### Downloading it

+Check the [Downloads](https://github.com/stretchrcom/stretchr-go/downloads) section to see if we have already built the tool for your platform.
+If we haven't, then you'll have to build it yourself (see above).

 ## Specifying your public and private keys